nfisher23/nickolasfisher.com/content/blog/How-to-Configure-Rest-Assured-to-Record-the-Latency-of-Every-Request-In-a-Custom-Way.md

 ```

-This brings up an important point, and that&#39;s [JVM warmups](https://stackoverflow.com/questions/36198278/why-does-the-jvm-require-warmup).
+This brings up an important point, and that's [JVM warmups](https://stackoverflow.com/questions/36198278/why-does-the-jvm-require-warmup).
 This specific type of analysis is really only going to be useful if you have a lot of tests, then it will tend to average itself out.
 But with only two tests, tracking latency like this is not particularly useful.